edwardvk/nitric_policy/privacy_policy.md

-# LawPracticeZA Privacy Policy
+# LawPracticeZA Data Protection and Privacy Policies

-LawPracticecZA is committed to the security and privacy of our customer's data.
+We are committed to the security and privacy of our customers' data.
 This Privacy Policy explains our commitment to safeguarding our customers’ data and serves as our agreement with our customers about our data handling practices.
 This policy lists the types of data we collect, explains how we use and protect that data, and discloses our key procedures surrounding privacy.

 This privacy policy is a binding agreement between you and LawPracticeZA.
 By accessing LawPracticeZA, you signify that you agree with the terms of this Privacy Policy.
 We may change this Privacy Policy from time to time by posting a new version here, and the new version will become effective immediately.